ArahPaint in knit design 5

 C: the result of reducing colors to 2, followed by guess weave-from-grid for a successful match to the original, a final 60X48.
 The png would need to be color inverted for use with the tuck stitch setting.
 The png, after removal of a few wayward pixels, and color inverted for use with the tuck setting Returning to that griffin, after resizing/scaling the original to multiples of 11, 1430X1045 pixels, the left portion of the design produced a clean match to the original, while the right segment with the off-grid dark cells still did not.
 The previously separately reduced segment was added on the far right yielding a far closer match.
 Weaving and cross-stitch libraries offer a huge range of potential design repeats.

-This is from a 1912 cross stitch pub, measures 165X 230 pixels From a similar source: is that a kitty protecting his shawl, and what stitch is that?!
-169X142 pixels Some resources:
+This is from a 1912 cross stitch pub, and measures 165X 230 pixels From a similar source: is that a kitty protecting his shawl, and what stitch is that?!
+169X142 pixels And in this 80X100 PNG the bunny is in an interesting perspective relative to the landscape background

 Weaving library: fressinet offers images in black and white